 3. Logitech PTZ Pro 2

-Those tradeoffs are a sacrifice anyone who isn’t shopping for a top-notch PTZ camera (like that Canon one, from before) would gladly make, in order to get a cheaper product that will definitely do the trick.
+Those tradeoffs are a sacrifice anyone who isn’t shopping for a top-notch PTZ camera would gladly make, in order to get a cheaper product that will definitely do the trick.

 It’s perfect for conference room meetings, or classrooms.
 Its panning and zoom abilities are just enough for a 20-person meeting, give or take.